 Figure S8.
-Feeding damage (scores) by larvae of Plutella xylostella on B. rapa grown in unamended soil (NoFrass; control) or soil amended with raw BSF frass (BSFF) or raw yellow mealworm frass (MWF).
+Feeding damage (scores) by larvae of Plutella xylostella on B. rapa grown in unamended soil (NoFrass; control) or soil amended with raw BSF frass (BSFF) or raw yellow mealworm frass (MWF) in two trials.
+A = trial 1 and B = trial 2.
 Boxplots show the median (horizontal bold line), and minimum and maximum values.
 The white square on each box represents the mean feeding damage.
 Data were analysed with a generalised linear model (GLM). n is the number of replicates.